Academic partnerships- Early assurance programs

 Lewis Katz School of Medicine at Temple University (MD) Early Assurance Program

-Moravian College participates in the Lewis Katz School of Medicine at Temple University's Early Assurance Program, a unique program which allows Moravian graduates (once they are accepted to Lewis Katz School of Medicine) to complete their four years of medical school at St. Luke's University Health Network in Bethlehem.
+Moravian University participates in the Lewis Katz School of Medicine at Temple University's Early Assurance Program, a unique program which allows Moravian graduates (once they are accepted to Lewis Katz School of Medicine) to complete their four years of medical school at St. Luke's University Health Network in Bethlehem.
 Students apply to this opportunity in the fall of their junior year.
 Students are expected to have earned an overall and science grade point average of 3.6 at the end of their junior year.
 They must also earn a competitive score on the MCAT by May of their junior year.

 Rutgers School of Dental Medicine, Doctor of Dental Medicine (DMD) Early Assurance Program